Learn English while learning about daily life in Australia, with Rob McCormack

 Our lifestyles and where we live also have an influence on what we wear.
 If you live near a beach or love water activities such as surfing or swimming, then you might often dress casually in clothes which are inspired by the beach or by surfing.
 This style is called surfwear.
 These clothes have designs which remind you of the beach and the water.
 The three most famous Australian surfwear brands are Rip Curl, Billabong and Quicksilver.

 Likewise, if you live in a regional area, or you like outback style leisure activities such as horse riding, there are styles of clothes based around these.
-One famous Australian brand is RM Williams which makes boots, trousers and shirts, as well as women’s clothing such, all with an outback feel and look to them.
+One famous Australian brand is RM Williams which makes boots, trousers and shirts, as well as women’s clothing, all with an outback feel and look to them.

 Another is Akubra hats (see podcast 75 http://slowenglish.info/?p=2028) which makes great hats with an outback look.